gladiopeace/powerwall_display/README.md

 ## Creating the Powerwall model

 The svg files for laser cutting are in the "case" folder.
 I also added pdf versions which are true to dimensions (if you material is more or less the same thickness of 3.8mm like the one I used).
 Measure your material first and then make changes to the svg source files if necessary.
+For the Tesla logo, I engrave that part and then spray-paint it while the masking tape is still on the Acrylic.
+Alternatively, painting it with a brush will also work (keeping the masking tape on will drastically simplify this ;-) )